ArcanaMod/Arcana/README.md

 Help with fixing bugs would be appreciated.

 ## License?
-All code in this project is under the LGPLv3 lisence, all artwork and sound is All rights reserved
+All code in this project is under the LGPLv3 lisence, all artwork is under All rights reserved and sound is under cc0